erkexzcx/stalkerhek/README.md

 # How to use

-This app is incomplete, contains bugs and "it works for me", so you have been warned.
+This app might contain bugs and "it works for me", so you have been warned.

 ## 1. Extract stalker credentials (and other required stuff)